pierxco/ghostpy/readme.md

 # pybars3 - Handlebars.js for Python 3 and 2

 Pybars3 provides a template system for Python which is compatible with Handlebars.js.
-It is a fork of the pybars project that adds Python 3 compatibility and numerous features from Handlebars.js 2.0.
+It is a fork of the ghostpy project that adds Python 3 compatibility and numerous features from Handlebars.js 2.0.

 ## Installation